mpue/SimpleChess/README.md

 # Welcome to SimpleChess!

-SimpleChess is a GUI Frontend for UCI Chess engines
+SimpleChess is a ~~GUI Frontend for UCI Chess engines~~ chess program using the Stockfish engine.

 # How does it look?